icinganalysis/icinganalysis.github.io/content/Langmuir Rising Currents.md

 ##Conclusions

+Care must be take when using the oiled-slide method to ensure that drops do not evaporate or coalesce.

 Water drops of "typical" cloud sizes (10 micrometer diameter) at low relative airspeeds in saturated humidity have low evaporation rates, with a calculated life of almost 2 hours.